|Controller for 3-colour 80x7 pixel moving LED sign|

 (metaballs.gif was generated using https://github.com/bertrik/nyancat )

 The software contains an mDNS responder that allows the network interface to be addressed as esp-ledsign.local (instead of using the ipv4 address).
+At startup, when no UDP frames have received yet, the display shows its IP address.

 There is a simple command interpreter running on the serial port at 115200 bps.
 Type 'help' to see a list of commands.